KeyboardGames/Proof-And-Concept-Of-The-Lange-Model/README.md

 ### Economic Plans
 To launch economic plans within this system, two known routes can be taken.
-One is to use the framework of the market to launch a plan (for example: having a plan to lower the amount of nuclear energy used and increase the amount of wind energy can be done by slowly adjusting the amount of nuclear energy and wind energy into the market until wanted levels are seen).
+One is to use the framework of the market to launch a plan (for example: having a plan to lower the amount of nuclear energy used and increase the amount of wind energy can be done by slowly adjusting the amount of nuclear energy and wind energy in the market until wanted levels are seen).
 The second route would be to change prices manually, although this would affect equilibrium.

 ### Tackling Inflation